EEC-Developers/framework/Filter/README.md

 # Passthrough
 Moves from input to output unmodified.
 It is useful for converting to different buffer types.

-# Text List
+# Text List Base
 Creates a syntactically correct, punctuated list of items in English from an iterator of strings.

 ## Methods
 * create(parent,output,work_size) -- constructor: parent is the filter, output is the buffer, work_size is the size of the string buffer to be placed in the self.work estring.
-* generate() -- method that must be supplied by a child class to output each string.
-The string is contained in self.work and the enumerated status of the class is in self.is_singular.
+* generate() -- abstract method to output each string.
+The string is contained in self.work and the enumerated status of the class is in self.status.
 See in-code comments for more specific information.

+# Subfilter
+Makes a filter of multiple filter_processes and yields the cumulative process as if it were all one stage in the current filter

+## Methods
+* build(parent) -- constructor: parent is the filter this subfilter is called from.